The information on this page was provided by the law school.

 The LLM with a concentration in Health Policy and Law is designed both to meet the needs of lawyers who are already working in the area of health policy and law and hope to enhance their skills, and to fulfill the aspirations of lawyers who wish to enter this rapidly growing field.
 With new government initiatives, public health challenges, global public health crises, and questions about bioethics, this is an expanding field with tremendous potential for those with an LLM degree.

-The LLM with a concentration in Human Rights is designed for both US- and internationally trained lawyers preparing for careers working with the likes of NGOs, advocacy groups, and community organizations dedicated to supporting human rights through the legal system.
+The LLM with a concentration in Human Rights and Economic Development is designed for both US- and internationally trained lawyers preparing for careers working with the likes of NGOs, advocacy groups, and community organizations dedicated to supporting human rights through the legal system.
 Students are invited to join in the school’s cooperative efforts with scholars, institutions, and advocates nationally and internationally to address issues of human rights and to promote economic, social, and cultural rights.

 International Business Law